crowsonkb/esgd/README.md

 # ESGD-M

 ESGD-M is a stochastic non-convex second order optimizer, suitable for training deep learning models.
-It is based on ESGD ([Equilibrated adaptive learning rates for non-convex optimization](https://arxiv.org/abs/1502.04390)) and incorporates quasi-hyperbolic momentum ([Quasi-hyperbolic momentum and Adam for deep learning](https://arxiv.org/abs/1810.06801)) to accelerate convergence, which considerably improves its performance over plain ESGD.
+It is based on ESGD ([Equilibrated adaptive learning rates for non-convex optimization](https://arxiv.org/abs/1502.04390)) and incorporates Nesterov momentum to accelerate convergence, which considerably improves its performance over plain ESGD.
+The absolute Hessian diagonal estimate is also decayed with an [Adamax](https://arxiv.org/abs/1412.6980) style exponentially weighted inf norm, instead of a simple average as in the original ESGD.

 ESGD-M obtains Hessian information through occasional Hessian-vector products (by default, every ten optimizer steps; each Hessian-vector product is approximately the same cost as a gradient evaluation) and uses it to adapt per-parameter learning rates.
-It estimates the diagonal of the absolute Hessian, diag(|H|), to use as a diagonal preconditioner.

 To use this optimizer you must call `.backward()` with the `create_graph=True` option on those steps when it is going to perform a Hessian-vector product.
 You can call it like: `loss.backward(create_graph=opt.should_create_graph())` to do this.
 Gradient accumulation steps and distributed training are currently not supported.

+## Difference between versions

+This is an updated version of ESGD-M that is more stable (diverges and produces NaN less).
+It uses the exponentially weighted inf norm (Adamax) for the absolute Hessian diagonal estimate instead of an EMA, in order to make the optimizer go slower along a coordinate when it is less certain about the correct value of the absolute Hessian diagonal for that coordinate.
+Also, quasi-hyperbolic momentum was taken out because nobody used it.
+Nesterov momentum is the only option now.
+The learning rate warmup is also slower now because only steps where there was a Hessian-vector product performed count for it.

 ## Learning rates